 - 1.0 FTE = 40 hours/week

-Here is an example that shows the importance of tracking your FTE:
+This example shows the importance of tracking your FTE:

-CTM Cindy is assigned to one project at .50 FTE (20 hours/week) and another project at .75 FTE (30 hours/week.)
-CTM Cindy’s FTE is 1.25 which means she will be working 50 hours per week at minimum, but we all know that is likely more.
-Let’s face it, unexpected issues always come up from week to week.
+CTM Cindy is assigned to two projects: one at .50 FTE (20 hours/week) and the other at .75 FTE (30 hours/week).
+CTM Cindy’s FTE is 1.25, which means she will be working a minimum of 50 hours per week.

 FTE can change depending on the stage of the project.
 Here is an example: